awjchen/SonoCleaner/doc/usersGuide.md

   a time of 12.54 s to 12.57 s** to select the two level-shifts.
 (You must click and drag within the area of the plot, and not on the axes of the plot.)

+If the selected time interval contains at least two level-shifts, the controller will switch to a new page for handling groups of level-shifts.

-If you select the wrong group, press the 'Cancel' button to try again.
+If you selected the wrong group, or if you selected only a single level-shift, press the 'Cancel' button to try again.
+It may help to zoom in a bit further, if you haven't already.

 ![](screenshots/10-2.png)

-If the selected time interval contains at least two level-shifts, the controller will switch to a new page for handling groups of level-shifts.
 The display now shows a _preview_ of the selected changes.
 The selected group of level-shifts is flanked by two vertical green lines.

 There are two parameters available for correcting a group of level-shifts.